ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt.md

 * `<encryption stamp from the content file header>` (8 bytes)
 * `<ZVLT stamp from the ZVLT header>` (8 bytes)

+Note!
+Because the ZVLT stamp is part of the associated data, copying a file element from one ZVLT file to another is only possible if the ZVLT stamps and keys are the same.

 ### File content blocks (FCNZ)

 _Introduced in ZVLT 3.0 to replace FCNT blocks_